 PRICE: $30 (includes postage worldwide) CLICK HERE FOR OUR BACK ISSUES SECTION

 Cinema Retro's eagerly-awaited limited edition Movie Classics tribute issue to the Sergio Leone/ Clint Eastwood Dollars trilogy is now shipping worldwide.
-All pre-ordered issues have now been mailed.

 In the footsteps of Cinema Retro's landmark Movie Classics special edition tribute to Where Eagles Dare, publishers Dave Worrall and Lee Pfeiffer present their most ambitious release yet: the most extensive tribute to the Clint Eastwood/Sergio Leone 'Dollar' film trilogy ever published.
 Years in the making, with contributions from prominent film historians from around the globe.